muzamilahmad/LeptoQuarkTreeMaker/README.md

 ## Calculate Integrated Luminosity

-Scripts are available to calculate the integrated luminosity from data ntuples (produced with TreeMaker):
+Scripts are available to calculate the integrated luminosity from data ntuples (produced with LeptoQuarkTreeMaker):
 ```
 python lumiSummary.py
 python calcLumi.py